mfilej/dotfiles/README.md

 Follow the operating system's first time start-up wizard.

-### System Preferences
+### System Settings

+Use the search function to find the relevant settings.
+Things get moved around more often than I set up new computers, so the exact labels might differ.

 - Check for updates and wait for them to finish installing.
-- Change the computer name using the Sharing Preference Pane.
+- Change the computer name..
-- Make sure FileVault is enabled (comes enabled by default on new computers).
+- Make sure FileVault is enabled and store the recovery key (comes enabled by default on new computers).
 - Disable Screen saver.
 - Trackpad: Enable *Tap to click*.
+- Desktop & Dock:
+  - Uncheck *Close windows when quitting an application*.
-- Mission Control: Uncheck *When switching to an application, switch to a Space with open windows for the application*.
+  - Uncheck *When switching to an application, switch to a Space with open windows for the application*.
+  - Check *Group windows by application*.

 #### Keyboard

-- Customize modifier keys (on a laptop).
+- Customize modifier keys (for laptops).
 - Set keyboard repeat rate and delay to *Fast* and *Short* respectively.
+- Under Spelling and prediction:
-- Under Text, uncheck *Correct spelling automatically*.
+  - Uncheck *Correct spelling automatically*.
+  - Uncheck *Capitalize words automatically*.
+  - Uncheck *Add period with double-space*.

-#### Sounds
+#### Sound

+- Slide *Alert volume* to minimum.
 - Uncheck *Play user interface sound effects*.
-- Slide *Alert volume* to minimum.

 ### Finder

 - Change to column view (⌘3)
+- Under General:
-- Under General → *New Finder windows show* select your home directory.
+  - *New Finder windows show* select your home directory.
+  - Uncheck *Open folders in tabs instead of new windows*.
+- Under Tags, uncheck everything.
 - Under Sidebar edit as needed.
+- Under Advanced:
+  - Uncheck *Show warning before changing an extension*.
+  - Uncheck *Show warning before removing from iCloud Drive*.
-- Under Advanced → *Remove items from the Trash after* select 30 days.
+  - Check *Remove items from the Trash after* select 30 days*.

 ### Dotfiles